trolie/spec/docs/concepts.md

 will integrate them into a final in-use rating set.
 In-use limit Snapshots are a distinct data set from Proposals.
 Proposals may be queried as well as submitted, so that the rating provider's original input data is always kept separately from the in-use ratings.
+The values in rating proposals are also known as locally limiting ratings or [LLRs](#locally-limiting-rating).

 ## Seasonal Ratings